Jupiter Estate Planning Law Firm

 A well-drafted and complete estate plan will ensure that your family and assets are protected should something happen to you.

 Welch Law takes a holistic approach to our clients’ estate planning.
 In our work together, we thoughtfully will consider all concerns regarding assets, unique family dynamics, and health interests.
 We will discuss which estate planning options are best for you and we will explain why a standalone will or trust is not enough to protect you and your family.

-We focus on protecting your family legacy and assets, as well as maximizing value for beneficiaries.
+Our legal team focuses on protecting your family legacy and assets, as well as maximizing value for beneficiaries.
 We also offer education on estate planning techniques that can be used during your lifetime to enable property to pass to your intended beneficiaries in the most tax-efficient manner possible.
 Upon completion of your estate plan, you will leave armed with knowledge and confidence that you and your family are well protected.
 Our recent blog articles like If Not Now, When?
 It is the Time for Estate Planning explore estate planning issues to consider during the coronavirus pandemic.

 An estate plan is a set of legal documents that manages the care of you and your finances during your lifetime, and distributes your assets after your death.
 A comprehensive estate plan protects your hard-earned assets and legacy by allowing the bypass of an otherwise unnecessary judicial process called probate.
 In your estate plan, you designate who will make financial and medical decisions for you upon your incapacity or death and how you want those decisions made.
 If you have minor children, your estate plan states who you would like to be the guardian for your children until they are adults.

 It is a common misconception that only wealthy individuals need estate plans.
 Anyone who has minor children, real estate, owns a business, OR has assets worth over $100,000 should have a comprehensive estate plan.